Seymoore History, Family Crest & Coats of Arms

 Early Notables of the Seymoore family (pre 1700)

 Outstanding amongst the family at this time was John Seymor, High Sheriff of Herefordshire in 1458.

 Jane Seymour (1509?-1537), was "third queen of Henry VIII, was eldest of the eight children of Sir John Seymour of Wolf Hall, Savernake, Wiltshire, by Margaret, daughter of Sir John Wentworth of Nettlestead, Suffolk.
 Her mother's family claimed a distant relationship to the royal family."

 Sir John Seymour, of Wiltshire, KB (c.1474-1536), was English gentry, courtier to King Henry VIII, father of the king's wife Jane Seymour; Edward Seymour...

 Migration of the Seymoore family to Ireland

 Some of the Seymoore family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Seymoore family to the New World and Oceana
+Migration of the Seymoore family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Seymoores to arrive on North American shores: William Seymour who settled in Virginia in 1653; George Seymour settled in Barbados in 1679; William Seymour settled in Maryland in 1725; John Seymer was banished to Barbados in 1685.